PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 *1.* The first thing we'll do is setup the toggle-button so that we can show/hide the chat-manager window:

 So:
-* In the *ChatManager.cs* script we will add a public variable for the button, and a public variable for the chat-window GameObject.
+* In the *ChatManager.cs* script we'll add a public variable for the button and a public variable for the chat-window GameObject.
 * We also need a bool to toggle the window on and off.
-* Once you have linked these variables to the objects in the editor we can start coding the toggle button:
+* Once you've linked these variables to the objects in the editor, we can start coding the toggle button:

 ```